Women, history and hostels #6

 Travel to Europe

-In 1947, they answered enquiries in person or by post, and arranged pre-booked tours to the Netherlands, Switzerland and France.
+They answered enquiries in person or by post, and arranged pre-booked tours to the Netherlands, Switzerland and France.
 Those trips were then abandoned, as they were too complicated, and they turned to booking passages on services to Norway, Denmark, and Holland and Switzerland.

 As air travel began to shape the way that people travelled, they chartered flights to Amsterdam, Basel, Copenhagen, Munich and Oslo, until lobbying from established airlines and regulation brought an end to the flights.
 Young people would have to wait until the 1980s for the return of such cheap flights.